 By 1985, Buffett was ready to capitalize on that goodwill.
 In Key West, he opened a Margaritaville store, which sold hats, shirts, and other ephemera to residents and tourists looking to broadcast their allegiance to his sand-in-toes fantasy.
 (A portion of the proceeds went to Save the Manatees, a nonprofit organization devoted to animal conservation.)
 The store also sold the Coconut Telegraph, a kind of propaganda newsletter about all things Buffett and his chill perspective.

 When Buffett realized patrons were coming in expecting a bar or food—the song was named after a mixed drink, after all—he opened a cafe adjacent to the store in late 1987.
-The configuration was ideal, and through the 1990s, Buffett and business partner John Cohlan began erecting Margaritaville locations in Florida, New Orleans, and eventually Las Vegas and New York.
-All told, more than 21 million people visit a Buffett-inspired hospitality destination every year.
+The configuration was ideal, so all the way through the 1990s, Buffett and business partner John Cohlan began erecting Margaritaville locations in Florida, New Orleans, and eventually Las Vegas and New York.
+All told, more than 20 million people visit a Buffett-inspired hospitality destination every year.

 Margaritaville-branded tequila followed.
 So, too, did a line of retail foods like hummus, a book of short stories, massive resorts, a Sirius radio channel, and drink blenders.
 Buffett even wrote a 242-page script for a Margaritaville movie that he had hoped to film in the 1980s.
-It’s one of the very few Margaritaville projects that has yet to have come to fruition, but it might be hard for Buffett to complain much.
-In 2015, his entire empire took in $1.5 billion in sales.
+It’s one of the very few Margaritaville projects that has yet to come to fruition, but Buffett could hardly complain.
+Earlier this year, Forbes declared the singer/entrepreneur a billionaire.

-As of late, Buffett has signed off on an Orlando resort due to open in 2018, offering “casual luxury” near the boundaries of Walt Disney World.
-(One in Hollywood, Florida, is already a hit, boasting a 93 percent occupancy rate.)
+In June, the first adults-only, all-inclusive Margaritaville resort opened in Mexico’s Riviera Maya.
+It joins the nearly two dozen other Margaritaville hotels around the world.
 Even for guests that aren’t particularly familiar with his music, “Jimmy Buffett” has become synonymous with comfort and relaxation just as surely as Walt Disney has with family entertainment.
 The association bodes well for a business that will eventually have to move beyond Buffett’s concert-going loyalists.

-Not that he's looking to leave them behind.
-The 70-year-old Buffett is planning on a series of Margaritaville-themed retirement communities, with the first due to open in Daytona Beach in 2018.
-More than 10,000 Parrot Heads have already registered, eager to watch the sun set while idling in a frame of mind that Buffett has slowly but surely turned into a reality.
+Not that Buffett was ever looking to leave them behind.
+In 2018, Buffett opened his first Margaritaville-themed retirement community in Daytona Beach.
+More than 10,000 Parrot Heads quickly registered their interest in securing a residence and watching the sun set while idling in a frame of mind that Buffett slowly but surely turned into a reality.